 It is likely that Johanna remained living with Franz after her husband passed away in 1964.
 In 1967 Franz sold the house though.
-Did both move to Wernerlaan 41 which is the correspondence address in Franz’ mourning advertisement?
+Did both move to Wernerlaan 41 which is the correspondence address in Franz’ obituary?
 That could be a reason to believe that at that address one of Johanna’s children lived.
 It is not a too big house though (not nowadays at least) and it is quite something to not only have your mother move in with you, let alone, also a (dying) uncle.
 Perhaps this part needs some more investigation.

 Johanna survived Franz by 23 years.
-The mourning advertisement of herself has yet another address: Koloniepad 22 in Blaricum.
+The obituary of herself has yet another address: Koloniepad 22 in Blaricum.
 This appears to be quite a house.
 Did she move together with one of her children again?
 K.J.
 Farwerck and T.W.C.
 Farwerck-Hoolboom are mentioned as living in Blaricum as you can see.

 That’s it for now.
 Not too much.